gunjandatta/sprest-webparts/README.md

 ### List WebPart
 An example of extending the WebPart Search class to display a list view and item form.
 The "ItemForm" component will be used to render the item form panel.

+### WebPart Tabs
+An example of using the WebPart Tabs class to generate a tab for each associated webpart in the same zone.